Pomsky Breed Information

 One of the common health issues that Pomskies can inherit is dental problems, which is typical for many small breeds.
 Regular dental check-ups and maintaining good oral hygiene can help prevent such issues.

 Eye conditions are also something to be aware of in Pomskies.
-Both Siberian Huskies and Pomeranians are prone to different types of eye disorders, including cataracts and progressive retinal atrophy (PRA).
+Both Siberian Huskies and Pomeranians are prone to different types of eye disorders, including cataracts, especially during their golden years.
 Regular vet check-ups and eye examinations can help identify these conditions early and help maintain your Pomsky's eye health.

 Another potential health issue is hypothyroidism, a condition that affects the thyroid gland's ability to produce essential hormones.
 Signs of this condition can include weight gain, lethargy, and changes in the coat's condition.